A Comprehensive List by Class Year

 UCSF students can find more information at IRocket

-1. Core Clerkship in Ob-Gyn for 6 weeks: Eleven sites available: Mission Bay/Mount Zion, Zuckerberg San Francisco General, UCSF-Fresno, Marin Maternity Services/Marin General Hospital, Kaiser Oakland, Kaiser San Francisco, Kaiser Union City, Kaiser Redwood City/Daly City, St. Luke's, Highland Hospital, California Pacific Medical Center (choose one).
+1. Core Clerkship in Ob-Gyn for 6 weeks: Eleven sites available: Mission Bay/Mount Zion, Zuckerberg San Francisco General, UCSF-Fresno, Marin Maternity Services/Marin General Hospital, Kaiser Oakland, Kaiser San Francisco, Kaiser GSAA (Greater Southern Alameda Area), Kaiser Redwood City/Daly City, Highland Hospital, California Pacific Medical Center (CPMC).

-3. Additional two-week Clinical Immersion Experiences (CIEx) after the core clerkship: ob-gyn curriculum project, gyn surgery, reproductive-endocrinology, or prenatal diagnostics, to name a few.
+3. Additional two-week Clinical Immersion Experiences (CiEx) after the core clerkship: OBGYN curriculum project, gyn surgery, reproductive-endocrinology, or career exploration in OBGYN and another allied field (examples are Psychiatry, Cardiology, among others).

-4. Career meetings several times a year re: logistics of how to match in Ob-Gyn, matching students dinner where matched students tell their interview stories.
+4. Career events several times a year centering on career and logistics of how to match in OBGYN, matching students panel where matched students tell their interview stories.

 Career Launch / Fourth-Year UCSF Medical Students